armiinEX/note-api/README.md

 ## 📬 Postman Collection

-A Postman collection is provided in `Note API.postman_collection.json` (you can export it manually after testing).
+A Postman collection is provided in `Note API.postman_collection.json` (you can export it manually for testing).

 ---